cs224/bomberman_rl/agent_code/agent_010_shred/README.md

 I would call my approach a "Q-learning like approach", because it applies the idea of discounted future rewards.

-The longer I watch the behaviour of the agent and its learning success  or mis-successes I realize that there is a very fragile inter relationship between chosing:
+The longer I watch the behaviour of the agent and its learning success  or mis-successes I realize that there is a very fragile equilibrium/relationship between choosing:
-* Q Values
+* Q Values (e.g. range from -2.1 to ~ 15)
-* Discount rate
+* Discount rate (e.g. 0.9)
+* Sampling fraction (0.9)
-*
+* Self-learning vs. batch learning

+The easiest to see is the relationship between discount rate and sampling fraction.
+If you would only sample randomly then your game data would hardly contain any high QQ-values, because you "destroy" these long runs by your random behaviour (e.g. killing yourself).

+The interplay of the Q-values with the discount rate is more subtle.
+The higher the discount rate becomes the less pronounced will be differences between bad and good moves, because the variance rises to a degree where you do not notice the difference that single moves make to the long run QQ value any longer.
+There will be too much noise to notice the signal.
+If one were to increase the discount rate you would also need to amplify the signal.

+The self-learning vs. batch learning issue is also falling into this category.
+An agent needs to learn on its own values to discourage bad moves and encourage good moves it makes.
+This is also related to the sampling fraction.
+The agent needs to often do what it thinks is best to get enough dis-encouragement in cases where this move is actually bad rather than good as the agent thought.
+Only many data-sets showing the badness of this move will change the behaviour of the agent.
+Similarly good moves need to be encouraged often, e.g. relying on the maximum selection strategy.
+If you would sample too much a QQ-value might end-up as low, not because the predicted move was bad, but because you did something else (an inferior move) at a later move (e.g. at T+1, T+2, T+3, ...) that destroyed its value.
+And all of that is also interlinked with the discount rate, because the higher the discount rater the more the long run behaviour counts into the QQ-values.

 # Frameworks